kelu124/murgen-dev-kit/Session_6.md

 #### Organization

 - Same as previously...
 [Session 5](Session_5.md)
-- Just adding the alim to feed TP4 (Analog gain of the TGC)
+- Just adding the alim to feed TP4 (Analog gain of the TGC)  -> around to 900mV and 40mA)
+- Had to unplug TP4/5 and plug it into the transfo
 - Layout out the fantoms:

 ![BitScopeFullImage](/Images/Session_6/IMG_2416.JPG)